juancarlospaco/nim-presentation-slides/ejemplos/avanzado/tensorflow/README.rst

 Slicing
 =======

 - Read, write, play with the Tensor.
+Run the Code!.

 .. image:: tensor2.jpg